-compare these results to publicly available oil and gas records.
+To evaluate the completeness of public records and our algorithm, we compared the results to publicly available oil and gas records.
 Oil and gas drilling permits and production records are maintained by state oil and gas commissions, including project start dates and well locations.
 In theory, these records can identify the number and location of disturbances within LPC habitat from oil and gas activities.
 We obtained records of 310 new wells reported between September 1, 2015 and April 1, 2017 within LPC range.
 We then used aerial photographs to manually verify whether each well actually existed.
+We considered wells observed more than 500 m from the reported location low confidence and scored those as undiscovered.
 Of those 310 wells, we found a well within 500 m of the location reported in the state records at 178 (57%) of locations.

-Compar the two methods, our automated change detection algorithm found 179 new wells that state oil and gas reports did not identify.
+Compared to manual inspection of state oil and gas records our automated change detection algorithm found 179 new wells that state oil and gas reports did not identify.
 The algorithm, however, failed to detect 36 wells because of low quality (e.g., cloudy) satellite data at a small portion of the LPC range (Figure 3).
 Together, we identified a total of 357 wells constructed within LPC range after September 1, 2015.
 The RWP considers habitat within 200 m around oil and gas wells to be disturbed, and uses this area to determine the acreage for which mitigation is needed.
 The 357 wells represent 8,950 acres of mitigation that would be required if all the wells were enrolled under the RWP.